- Exploring tumor heterogeneity

 - Research conducted at: Universiteit van Amsterdam

-Chapter 4: Identification of colorectal cancer subtypes (Embargo until 16 September 2018)
+Chapter 4: Identification of colorectal cancer subtypes (Embargo up to and including 16 September 2018)

-Chapter 6: An epigenetic regulatory network associated with poor prognosis colorectal cancer is installed at the premalignant stage (Embargo until 16 September 2018)
+Chapter 6: An epigenetic regulatory network associated with poor prognosis colorectal cancer is installed at the premalignant stage (Embargo up to and including 16 September 2018)

-Chapter 8: General discussion and outlook (Embargo until 16 September 2018)
+Chapter 8: General discussion and outlook (Embargo up to and including 16 September 2018)

 If you believe that digital publication of certain material infringes any of your rights or (privacy) interests, please let the Library know, stating your reasons.
 In case of a legitimate complaint, the Library will make the material inaccessible and/or remove it from the website.
 Please Ask the Library, or send a letter to: Library of the University of Amsterdam, Secretariat, Singel 425, 1012 WP Amsterdam, The Netherlands.
 You will be contacted as soon as possible.